 "Persons who are overly conscientious, perfectionists and self-giving are more likely to suffer from secondary traumatic stress.
 Those who have low levels of social support or high levels of stress in personal life are also more likely to develop STS.
 In addition, previous histories of trauma that led to negative coping skills, such as bottling up or avoiding emotions, having small support systems, increase the risk for developing STS."

-In most countries women are expected to make others feel loved, accepted and welcome.
+The Female Gender RoleIn most countries women are expected to make others feel loved, accepted and welcome.
 If they are granted power they are more expected to use that power fairly and justly and to be more informed about social justice politics.
 Women are supposed to be both knowledgeable and skilled in the so called "soft values".
 A woman is expected to suggest and not demand and to be modest and if she is sure of herself, not show it.
 A woman is expected to smile more than a man, and to show at all times that she is not angry and that she is no threat.

 Emotional labour / Emotion workWikipedia says this:

-When the same thing is done privately it is called emotion work, but in the larp community a lot of functions can be seen as jobs.
+"Emotional labor is the process of managing feelings and expressions to fulfill the emotional requirements of a job.
+More specifically, workers are expected to regulate their emotions during interactions with customers, co-workers and superiors.
+This includes analysis and decision making in terms of the expression of emotion, whether actually felt or not, as well as its opposite: the suppression of emotions that are felt but not expressed." (read more here)When the same thing is done privately it is called emotion work, but in the larp community a lot of functions can be seen as jobs.
 Larp Organizer, community organizer, safety host, ombudsman etc. When you are the local larp feminist, over time people might see you less as a human being and more a s a person who has the "job" of being the local larp feminist.
 This can be especially difficult because if you are a woman, then you are fighting for your own rights to participate fully in the larp hobby, so you WILL have a lot of emotions on the subject.

 Genderlect and sociolect.There is a thing called sociolect , it's about how members of different groups speak or are expected to speak.
 A common clash is when neurotyphical middle class white feminists encounter members of the working class and or feminists from other ethnicities.
 Often they are very preoccupied with the "correct" way so things and might feel attacked and uncomfortable with other ways of speaking and writing, even when it is done in the same language.
 They might want to "help" you by correcting you language so that it becomes more "effective at conveying you message".
 What really should happen is them learning that there are many ways to communicate.